 - The entrance exam consists of a written assignment and an interview.
 The maximum number of points is 100 (50% written assignment, 50% interview).

 - Applicants receiving at least 30 points for the written part are allowed to the interview.

 - Minimum programme enrollment threshold: 65 points out of 100.

 - The choice of the study programme: Why Tallinn University?
 Why this specific programme?
-What interests you about social sciences?
+What interests you about politics?
 What kinds of courses and fields are you most interested in and why?